Confidence Intervals for Seroprevalence: Standard Interval Constructions in Seroprevalence Surveys

+As outlined in the introduction, the Wald interval may perform poorly in finite-samples due to discreteness of the data or the proximity of parameter values to the boundaries of their spaces.
+To address some of these issues, \cite{bendavid_etal_2020b} apply the percentile bootstrap confidence interval developed in \cite{efron1981nonparametric}.
+A refinement of this interval construction, called the $BC_a$ interval \citep{efron1987better}, is also applicable to this problem, with bias and acceleration constants estimated with the formula given in \cite{efron1987better} and \cite{diciccio1995bootstrap}.
-The Wald and bootstrap intervals presented in Section \ref{sec: approx} are approximate.
-In contrast, it may be desirable to construct intervals that ensure coverage of at least $1-\alpha$ in finite samples.
-A well-known example of such finite-sample valid -- or exact -- intervals are the \cite{clopper1934use} intervals for the binomial proportion.

-A very simple, but crude, approach to constructing finite-sample valid confidence intervals for seroprevalence is to use projection.
+The Wald and bootstrap intervals are approximate.
+In contrast, it may be desirable to construct intervals that ensure coverage of at least $1-\alpha$ in finite samples, particularly if there are concerns that the finite-sample distribution of $\hat{\pi}_n$ is not well-approximated by a normal distribution.
+A simple, but crude, approach to constructing finite-sample valid confidence intervals is projection.
 In particular, suppose that $R_{1- \alpha}$ is a joint confidence region for $p$ of nominal level $1- \alpha$.
-For example, one possible choice of joint confidence region is the rectangle

-where $I_{j, 1- \gamma}$ is a nominal $1- \gamma$ confidence interval for $p_j$, and $1- \gamma$ is chosen so that the cartesian product of marginal confidence intervals jointly contains $p$ with nominal coverage $1- \alpha$.
-That is, $\gamma$ is taken to satisfy $(1- \gamma)^3 = 1- \alpha$, or $\gamma= 1- (1- \alpha )^{1/3}$.
-In our implementation, we apply the standard \cite{clopper1934use} confidence intervals for $p_j$, as they have guaranteed coverage in finite-samples.\footnote{Other choices exist, however, and in particular the intervals recommended in \cite{brown2001interval} may perform well.} Alternatively, the region $R_{1- \alpha }$ can be constructed by inverting likelihood ratio tests, but would incur a significantly larger computational cost.
-A related approach is developed in \cite{toulis2020estimation}.
+The projection method simply constructs the confidence interval $ I_{1- \alpha } = \{\pi(p): p \in R_{1- \alpha}\}. $ The chance that $\pi \in I_{1- \alpha}$ is bounded below by the chance that $p \in R_{1- \alpha}$.
+Thus, if $R_{1- \alpha}$ has a guaranteed coverage of $1- \alpha$, then so does $I_{1- \alpha}$.
+For example, one possible choice of joint confidence region is the rectangle $ R_{1- \alpha } =\prod_{i=1}^3 I_{i, 1- \gamma},$ where $I_{j, 1- \gamma}$ is a nominal $1- \gamma$ confidence interval for $p_j$ and $\gamma$ is taken to satisfy $(1- \gamma)^3 = 1- \alpha$.\footnote{In our implementation, we apply the standard \cite{clopper1934use} confidence intervals for $p_j$, as they have guaranteed coverage in finite-samples.
+Other choices exist, however, and in particular the intervals recommended in \cite{brown2001interval} may perform well.
+Alternatively, the region $R_{1- \alpha }$ can be constructed by inverting likelihood ratio tests, but would incur a significantly larger computational cost.
+A related approach is developed in \cite{toulis2020estimation}.} In this case, the computational cost of the projection interval $I_{1- \alpha}$ is minimal, as $\pi (p)$ is monotone increasing in $p_1$ and monotone decreasing in each of $p_2$ and $p_3$ as $p$ varies on the parameter space $\Omega$.
+Projection intervals are easy to implement, but are generally wide and conservative, in that the true coverage is often larger than the nominal level.